-We don’t allow the adoption of cats to families living on main roads.
+We don’t allow the adoption of cats to families living on, or close to, main roads.
 This is for the cat’s safety as even indoor-only cats can still escape from a property and very easily be hit by a car.

 Exceptions are made for families who have an outdoor enclosure (cattery) which would need to be seen during the home check.